7 Easy Steps to Paint Bathroom Cabinets without Sanding!

 How to paint

-I was also asked if the topcoat is acrylic or latex paint?
+I was also asked if the topcoat is acrylic or latex paint.

-I got the acrylic paint and primer because both we’re able to cover the gloss on the oak cabinets.
+I got the acrylic paint and primer because we’re able to cover the gloss on the oak cabinets.

 However, If you have the option this paint is also a great option!
 Just a reminder you can shop all everything I mentioned in the “Shop the Post” section below.

 Once you’re all done you can check out 7 easy bathroom updates you can do yourself when you can’t afford a remodel.
-It’s where I’ve compiled all our favourite DIYs and the ideas we used to makeover our bathroom.
+It’s where I’ve compiled all our favorite DIYs and the ideas we used to makeover our bathroom.
 Plus you can see how our bathroom looks today, after all the easy updates we did.

 In the meantime, don’t forget to pin this for later!